henriquealvarenga/henriquealvarenga.github.io/_posts/2024-03-28-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "25 anos de Medicina"
 date:   2024-03-28 15:02:10 -0300
-categories: jekyll update
+categories: Marcos da carreira
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.